evvo-labs/evvo/README.md

 If our [built-in](./src/main/scala/com/io/agent/defaults/defaults.scala) _Creators_, _Modifiers_, and _Deletors_ do not work for your problem, you can define your own as easily as we defined `Maximize1Bits`.

+If you want to jump directly into an example, check out the [quickstart guide](./QUICKSTART.md).
+It assumes some familiarity with evolutionary computing concepts, so you may need to cross reference the terminology and diagrams in this file while you are working through the example.

 -------------------------------------------------------------------------------
 ### Terminology